kshaffer/courses/mt3-assign.md

 Find assignments under the class date in which the assignment is due.
 They are in reverse chronological order (most recent on top).

+## September 22 assessment

+Please see details for [Pop/Rock Assessment 2](materials/mt3-PopRockAnalysis2.html).
+Be sure to make use of the [Pop/rock form resource](http://openmusictheory.com/popRockForm.html) and the model analyses from Assessment 1 (in the [class shared folder on Google Drive](https://drive.google.com/open?id=0B9o4hmKNoi6cT29FblliMTk0NUE&authuser=1)).

 ## September 17 prep

 Review the [Form in pop/rock music](http://openmusictheory.com/popRockForm.html) resource as necessary, and come to class with a *written* answer to the following question: